Laragear/Refine/README.md

 }
 ```

-As you can see, apart from the constructor, the class is mostly empty.
+As you can see, apart from the constructor, the class is empty.
 The next step is to define methods to match the request keys.

 ### Defining methods

 Methods will be executed as long the Request key of the same name is present.
 Keys are normalized to `camelCase` to match the corresponding method.

 All methods you set in the Refiner class receive the Query Builder instance, the value from the request, and the Request instance itself.
-Inside each method, you're free to modify the Query Builder as you see fit, or even call authorization gates.
+Inside each method, you're free to modify the Query Builder as you see fit, or even call authorization gates or check the user permissions.

 ```php
 namespace App\Http\Refiners;